 Top business schools in Europe for high-earning potential

-Graduates from Bocconi’s MBA program, located in Milan, earn an average salary of $202,534 within three years of graduation—almost double the total cost of the MBA, which comes to $112,566 including living costs and healthcare.
+Graduates from SDA Bocconi’s MBA program, located in Milan, earn an average salary of $217,241 within three years of graduation—the tenth highest post-MBA salary in the world.

-Financial services (16%) and consulting (14%) are the most popular paths for the class of 2023, though many also enter consumer products (13%) and the fashion, design, and luxury industries (10%)—key sectors in Milan’s economy.
+Among the most recent graduating class*, financial services (16%) and consulting (14%) were the most popular career paths, though many also entered consumer products (13%) and the fashion, design, and luxury industries (10%)—key sectors in Milan’s economy.

 Situated in the heart of one of the world’s leading financial centers, London Business School offers close access to top employers in finance and consulting.

-It’s no surprise then that in the class of 2023, comprised of 90% international students, more than half (55%) have chosen to start their post-MBA careers in the UK.
+It’s no surprise then that in the class of 2024, comprised of 94% international students, 45% have chosen to start their post-MBA careers in the UK.

-Consulting is the most popular career path for MBA grads, with 45% entering the field.
-Another 26% have pursued careers in financial services, while 21% moved into technology, with Amazon as the leading employer.
+Consulting is the most popular career path for MBA grads, with 42% entering the field.
+Another 26% have pursued careers in financial services, while 21% moved into technology.

 At IESE Business School, the option to complete a bilingual MBA in Barcelona means that graduates emerge with professional fluency in both English and Spanish.

-More than half of the graduates chose to remain in Europe, with 25% staying in Spain and an additional 26% securing positions elsewhere on the continent.
+Almost half of the graduates chose to remain in Europe, with 22% staying in Spain and an additional 25% securing positions elsewhere on the continent.

-Nearly half (49%) of recent grads entering consulting, while 21% moved into finance, and 16% taking on corporate management roles.
+Nearly half (47%) of recent grads entered consulting, while 18% moved into finance, and 14% took on marketing and sales roles.

 While average salaries for MBA graduates in Europe can be higher in certain countries, they vary significantly depending on the country, industry, and cost of living.